Installation and Setup

 If you are not lucky enough to have such a rare mentor,

-then buy and read John Shook's book 'Managing to Learn', and then ask yourself,
+then buy and read John Shook's book 'Managing to Learn', (see suggested reading), and then ask yourself,

 "What might Ken Sanderson advise me to do in this situation?"